Image-Zend-Blog-What-Is-PHP-Server

 Are PHP Servers Web Servers?

-PHP servers are not web servers, although many people use the terms interchangeably.
+A PHP server is not a web server, although many people use the terms interchangeably.
 As noted earlier, PHP (application) servers, such as Zend Server, run applications written in the PHP scripting language.

 Web servers, such as Apache and Nginx, manage requests from browsers to do things like: